grapestone5321/Kaggle-Courses-Python/README.md

 You can supply functions as arguments to other functions.

 Python allows us to define such functions.
-The result of calling them is the special value None.
+The result of calling them is the special value ***None***.
 (This is similar to the concept of "null" in other languages.)

 - Default arguments